ThePiHut/rgbxmastree/README.md

 sudo apt install python3-gpiozero
 ```

-Open a Python shell or IDE (like Mu, Thonny or IDLE), import `RGBXmasTree` and
-initialise your tree:
+Open a Python shell or IDE, import `RGBXmasTree` and initialise your tree:

 ```python
 from tree import RGBXmasTree